klack/klack.cloud/README.md

 - Click on the menu button on the left
   Choose Explore
   Where it says "Select label", choose "stack"
-  Where it says "Select value", choose "klack.cloud"
+  Where it says "Select value", choose "klack.cloud" Click "Run query"
   Click on the "Live" button near the top right
 - Scroll to the bottom to view logs